-The parent-teacher conferences that appear on the calendar twice a year can feel nerve-wracking or unpredictable for us parents, but there's no need to worry!
+Parent-teacher conferences can feel nerve-wracking, but there's no need to worry!
 Think of this meeting as an opportunity to meet with your child's teacher one-on-one and to get a comprehensive look at what your child's school life is like.

-Your kids' teachers are just as interested in your input as you are in theirs.
-"There are many things about your child the teacher doesn't know," says Rozea.
-Teachers want to be informed of any changes your child is facing in their personal or family life, and how they behave at home in comparison to how they act at school.
-Your child's comfort level in the classroom, whether they've found their niche among fellow students, and whether they seem stressed or happy are all important clues to their social and emotional well-being.
-By working together, you and your child's teacher can fully understand them.
+Teachers want to be informed of any changes your child is facing in their personal or family life.
+You’ll get a sense of how they behave at home in comparison to how they act at school.
+By working together, you and your child's teacher can better understand their needs.

-With so much to talk about in so little time, here are seven essential tips to make the most of your meeting:
+With so much to talk about in so little time, here are eight tips to make the most of your parent-teacher conferences this year:

 Before the Parent-Teacher Conference

-- Start preparing early.
 Don't wait until the night before to get organized.
-Create a folder at the beginning of the year in which you keep test scores, big homework assignments, and any notes.
-No sweat if you haven't been doing that so far — just pull together any materials you have, and jot down questions.
+Create a folder at the beginning of the year in which you keep test scores, big assignments, and any notes.
+Don’t worry if you haven't been doing that so far — just pull together any materials you have, and jot down questions.

-- Talk to your child.
 Ask how they're doing in class, and about what's going on during lunchtime, recess, and when they go to special classes like music or gym.
 If you don't like what you're hearing, investigate.
 Talk to other parents to see if their children are expressing similar concerns.
-"You want to find out both the positive and negative," says Rozea.
-"You need to find out whether your child is perceiving everything accurately or if she's misunderstanding a situation."

 During the Parent-Teacher Conference

-- Arrive early.
-With only a few precious minutes to spend, you don't want to be late.
-It will shorten your time with your child's teacher and affect their entire day's schedule.
+With only a few precious minutes to spend, you don't want to be late and shorten time with your child's teacher.

-- Go in with a positive attitude.
 The goal of both the teacher and you should be the success of your child.
-Arrive with a compliment to start the conference off on the right foot. ("My son is really enjoying the unit on space" or "We had a great time on the field trip.")
+Arrive with a compliment to start the conference off on the right foot, such as "My son is really enjoying the unit on space" or "We had a great time on the field trip."
 Then address any concerns respectfully.

 After the Parent-Teacher Conference

-- Follow up.
-If the teacher brings something to your attention that needs to be addressed with your child, take steps to put the plan in motion, whether it's working on organizational skills, getting extra help, or addressing a social issue.
-(These grade guides will help you know what to expect academically each year.)
+If the teacher brings something to your attention that needs to be addressed with your child, take steps to put the plan in motion, whether it's working on organizational skills, helping them with homework, or talking about a social-emotional issue.

-- Update your child.
 Start with the positive things their teacher had to say, then fill them in on any concerns you and the teacher discussed.
-Explain how you can all work together to ensure your child has a successful year.
+Explain how you can all work together to ensure your child stays motivated for a successful school year.